pure-fish/tapu/COMPLIANCE.md

 # TAP Version 14 Specification Compliance

-This document describes the compliance status of `tap.fish` with the [TAP Version 14 specification](https://testanything.org/tap-version-14-specification.html).
+This document describes the compliance status of `tapu.fish` with the [TAP Version 14 specification](https://testanything.org/tap-version-14-specification.html).

 ## Status: ✅ Fully Compliant

-As of November 4, 2025, `tap.fish` implements all required features of the TAP14 specification.
+As of November 4, 2025, `tapu.fish` implements all required features of the TAP14 specification.

 ## Implemented Features